He Said, She Said (film)

 He Said, She Said is a 1991 American romantic comedy-drama film directed by Ken Kwapis and Marisa Silver.
 It stars Kevin Bacon and Elizabeth Perkins as two journalists working in the same office and falling in love with each other.

-Plot

-It is the story of the relationship between journalists Dan Hanson (Kevin Bacon) and Lorie Bryer (Elizabeth Perkins) told twice – once from each perspective.
+The film depicts the story of the relationship between journalists Dan Hanson (Kevin Bacon) and Lorie Bryer (Elizabeth Perkins) told twice – once from each perspective.
 The male story was directed by Ken Kwapis and the female story by Marisa Silver.
 At the time, Kwapis and Silver were engaged and they married soon after the film was released.
+The film was a box-office flop.

+Plot

 Dan and Lorie are writers of obituaries and weddings, respectively, and later rival editorial page contributors at the Baltimore Sun.
 Shortly after starting their rivalrous, side-by-side columns, conservative Dan and liberal Lorie experience a case of opposites attracting.
 Close to three years after the column and their relationship commencing, a morning talk show appearance inspires a local channel to offer them a TV program.
 The point-counterpoint talk show will present their opposing views on various civic issues.

 Their great differences cause sparks to fly and ratings to soar.
 One day on air, they create a great scene, which piques the public's interest, while simultaneously causing their breakup.
 We then see the film is split, with the first half showing us his perspective of the three years of their relationship up until the on-air scene and the second half, hers.

 Dan is initially shown to be a womanizer and commitment-phobe.
 Early on, Lorie helps him hide from one woman he has jilted, later she sees his flirtatious interaction with women she perceives to be excessively sexily dressed and not very bright.
 He sees himself as a wolf, needing to be free.
 Then we see him mishearing and reading items on a menu, all connected to serious relationships and settling down.